-In the distribution, leisure and service businesses and related activities, the Group plans to diligently promote measures that will contribute to the improvement of the value of areas along railways and of the Group.
+In the leisure, service and construction businesses, the Group aims to diligently promote measures that will contribute to the improvement of the value of areas along railways, leading to improvement of value in the Group.

 3. The philosophy of returning profits to customers